Targeting users with flags

 The "Target individual users" section of the targeting tab allows you to assign individual users to a particular flag variation.

 We recommend using individual user targeting for very small numbers of individual users.
 Targeting more than 10,000 users individually may cause performance degradation, because the SDK takes longer to initialize when the targeting rules payload is large.
-To learn more about targeting many users, read Targeting rules based on user attributes.
+To learn more about targeting many users, read Creating targeting rules.

 If your application is already sending data back to LaunchDarkly, you can search for users by name, email address, or user key.
 These strings are case sensitive.
 Hover over the user row to see more attributes for that user.